xenit-eu/dynamic-extensions-for-alfresco/README.md

 Dynamic Extensions for Alfresco
 ===============================

 Rapid development of Alfresco repository extensions in Java.
 Deploy your code in seconds, not minutes.
-Less overhead, more convenience, Life is too short for endless server restarts.
+Less overhead, more convenience.
+Life is too short for endless server restarts.

-Dynamic Extensions adds an OSGi container to the Alfresco repository, enabling live deployment of Java code packages as OSGi bundles.
+Dynamic Extensions adds an OSGi container to the Alfresco repository, enabling live deployment of Java code packaged as OSGi bundles.
 Alfresco itself is not "OSGi-fied" in any way.
 The OSGi container runs completely separate from the core Alfresco platform.

 Latest release: Milestone 4
 ---------------------------